grafana/grafana/docs/sources/dashboards/build-dashboards/create-dashboard/index.md

 1. Navigate to the dashboard you want to work on.
 1. At the top of the dashboard, click **Add** and select **Row** in the dropdown.

-   If the dashboard is empty, you can just click the **+ Add row** button in the middle of the dashboard.
+   If the dashboard is empty, you can click the **+ Add row** button in the middle of the dashboard.

 1. Hover over the row title and click the cog icon.
 1. In the **Row Options** dialog box, add a title and select the variable for which you want to add repeating rows.